RealOrko/sql-d/docs/about.md

 </div>
 <br/>

 An HTTP persistence API powered by [Sqlite](https://sqlite.org) written in .NET core.
-Its chief design goal is to be a low ceremony ephemeral storage mechanism that you can call using your favourite HTTP client with basic fault tolerant forwarding.
+Its chief design goal is to be a low ceremony ephemeral storage mechanism that you can call using your favourite HTTP client with basic fault tolerant forwarding but can also deal with volume based writes using write node/reader node replication.

 ![Query](https://github.com/RealOrko/sql-d/blob/master/docs/images/sqld.ui/home-page-query.png)